siara-cc/sqlite_micro_logger_arduino/README.md

 - Can use any media using any IO library/API or even network filesystem
 - DMA writes possible

+# Ensuring integrity

+During finalize:
+- If Sqlite format 3 and checksum matches, then all ok
+- If header checksum does not match, re-build header from leaf pages
+- If leaf page checksum does not match, discard it (optional?)

 # Limitations

 - Only one table per Sqlite database
 - Length of table script limited to (`page size` - 100) bytes
 - Index creation and lookup not possible (as of now)